Cabinet Shop

 A quick walk through the high tunnel

-Since it gets too hot in the greenhouse to grow head lettuce I thought I would try to grow it under lights inside where it is much cooler.
+Head lettuce struggles in the greenhouse so we decided to grow it under lights inside where it is much cooler.

 So far so good.